iAART/aart/README.md

 The code, described in detail in Ref.
 [1], implements all the relevant equations required to compute the appearance of equatorial sources on the (far) observer's screen.
 We refer the Reader to Refs.
 [2-4] for the derivations and further details.
 Through the code the equations are mentioned as Pi Eq.
 N, which means Eq.
 N in Ref. [i].

+The use of AART in scientific publications must be properly acknowledged.
+Please cite:

+	Cardenas-Avendano, A., Zhu, Hengrui & Lupsasca, A.
+	Adaptive Analytical Ray-Tracing of Black Hole Photon Rings.
+	[arXiv:XXX]

+We also request that AART modifications or extensions leading to a scientific publication be made public as free software.

-Feel free to use this code (with attribution to Ref.
-[1]) for your own research or to produce visualizations for your next presentation!
+<center> <em>Feel free to use images and movies produced with this code (with attribution) for your next presentation! </em> </center>

 Last updated: 06.29.2022